Mercado Libre: History

-Mercado Libre was founded in 1999 in Argentina.
+Mercado Libre was founded on August 2, 1999 in Buenos Aires, Argentina.
 Founder and CEO Marcos Galperin established the company while attending Stanford University.
 He acquired funding from John Muse, co-founder of HM Capital Partners.
 Mercado Libre received additional funding from JPMorgan Partners, Flatiron Partners, Goldman Sachs, GE Capital, and Banco Santander Central Hispano.
 In 1999, Mercado Libre was chosen as an Endeavor company.

-In September 2001, eBay purchased a 19.5% stake in the company. eBay sold its stake in Mercado Libre in 2016, but the companies continue to collaborate to expand eBay sellers into Latin America. eBay opened its first branded store on the Mercado Libre marketplace from Chile in March 2017.
+In September 2001, online auction company eBay purchased a 19.5% stake in the company. eBay sold its stake in Mercado Libre in 2016, but the companies continue to collaborate to expand eBay sellers into Latin America. eBay opened its first branded store on the Mercado Libre marketplace from Chile in March 2017.

 The following month, Mercado Libre acquired iBazar Como, the Brazilian subsidiary of eBay's earlier acquisition, iBazar S.A.
-In 2006, MercadoLibre.com launched new operations in Costa Rica, Panama, and Dominican Republic.
+In 2006, MercadoLibre.com launched new operations in Costa Rica, Panama, and the Dominican Republic.

 In August 2007, Mercado Libre became the first Latin American technology company to be listed on the NASDAQ, under the ticker MELI.
 Mercado Libre acquired competitor DeRemate's operations in August 2008.
 Mercado Libre also acquired Classified Media Group (CMG) in 2008.
 CMG established the Latin American e-commerce portals tucarro.com and tuinmueble.com.

 In 2011, the company transitioned its platform to open source technology.
 The transition allowed application programming interface (API) developers to expand the platform's solutions and services.
 In 2013, Mercado Libre launched the MeLi Commerce Fund, dedicated to investing in technology startups that create software using Mercado Libre's APIs.
-By August 2016, the fund had invested $1.5 million in 15 companies in Argentina, Brazil and Mexico.
+By August 2016, the fund had invested US$1.5 million in 15 companies in Argentina, Brazil and Mexico.
 Mercado Libre acquired Portal Inmobiliario, a Chilean classified ad website, in 2014.
 In 2015, Mercado Libre announced its acquisition of Metroscúbicos.com, the portal of Mexico-based real estate company Grupo Expansión.

 In 2016, Mercado Libre relocated its Brazilian headquarters to new offices in São Paulo, Brazil.
 The 17,000 square meter complex, named Melicidade, held a cafeteria, auditorium, gym, beauty parlor, meeting and training rooms, and a recreation area.
 In March 2016, Mercado Libre announced its expansion into Córdoba, Argentina with its new software center.
+However, the company will close the Córdoba offices in August, 2025, citing the high cost of municipal taxes, with all staff continuing their work remotely.
 Mercado Libre opened its first Colombian office in Bogotá in October 2016.
-It was the company's fourth customer service center in Latin America.
-The company's other customer service centers are in Argentina, Brazil and Uruguay.
+It was the company's fourth customer service center in Latin America, following centers in Argentina, Brazil and Uruguay.

+On June 19, 2017, Mercado Libre became a NASDAQ-100 company.

 In 2019, Mercado Libre opened its first distribution centers in Argentina, Brazil and Mexico.

 In March 2020, Mercado Libre announced its new distribution centers in Chile and Colombia.
 In June 2020, Mercado Libre announced its new software center in Colombia.

-In March 2021, Mercado Libre announced a massive investment of $1.8 billion in its Brazilian operations.
+In March 2021, Mercado Libre announced an investment of $1.8 billion in its Brazilian operations.